cwgambla/Accelerating-Mixed-State-Simulation-Pennylane-With-GPUs/README.md

 Thank you to the teams at Pennylane/Xanadu for making this possible, and for all you help in making this tutorial happen.
 Hopefully this tutorial helps you in your journey with QIS.

 ### Version Notes
-Below are system details for what the notebook was run on
+Below are system details for what the notebook was run on:

 Python version: 3.10.17